mapzen/chef-metroextractor/README.md

 What does it do?
 ----------------
 Downloads the latest planet in pbf format.
-Produces, via osmosis, a number of metro extracts in both pbf and bz2 format.
+Produces, via osmosis, a number of metro extracts in both pbf and bz2 formats.
 Produces shape files in both imposm and osm2pgsql formats.

 What hardware do I need?